 Data collection tools help to understand employees and customers better by collecting their feedback, opinion, and choices.
-They can help to improve their experience by meeting their expectations from your products and services.
+They can help to improve their experience by meeting their expectations of products and services.
 To achieve this, it is necessary that the data is rich enough to be able to extract meaningful insights from it.
 This will help for better market segmentation practices.

 Types of data collection tools